-The financial statement presentation required by GASB Statement 34 provides a comprehensive perspective of EIP's assets, liabilities, net assets, revenues, expenses, changes in net assets, and cash flows.
-This section of the South Carolina State Budget and Control Board, Employee Insurance Program (EIP) Audited Financial Statements and Other Financial Information presents management's discussion and analysis of EIP's financial performance during the fiscal year ended June 30, 2007.
+The financial statement presentation required under governmental accounting standards provides a comprehensive perspective of EIP's assets, liabilities, net assets, revenues, expenses, changes in net assets and cash flows.
+This section of the South Carolina State Budget and Control Board, Employee Insurance Program (EIP) Audited Financial Statements and Other Financial Information presents management's discussion and analysis of EIP's financial performance during the fiscal year ended June 30, 2008.
 This discussion should be read in conjunction with the financial statements and the notes, which follow this section.